yeganemehr/arduino-at/README.md

 Read from / Write to stream.
 You should put it in `loop()` method.

+# Time Limit
+Every method of this library that run a AT command has a default timeout for that command of 2 seconds.

+Except for two-part-execute (command, secondPart, timeuot) method which has a 20 seconds time.
+This method usually used for sending sms and other time-consuming tasks.

+If you want to disable the timeout set it to 0.

 # TODO
 * Add listening to NotificationEvent to documention.